Clarkson-Applied-Data-Science/2024_ia653_Farkas_Banovic/README.md

 </br>

 #### ABOUT THE DATA
-Our data is collected from a few sources.
-One of these is a cookbook created by Tea, a member of our team, which will constitute a significant portion of our fitness recipe data.
-The second source is the website https://joyfoodsunshine.com/, which serves as our reference for regular recipes.
-As we continue gathering data, we plan to identify two additional sources—one for fitness recipes and another for regular recipes.
-This approach will enhance the versatility of our model.
-Our objective is to ensure that it can effectively process new and unseen data to the best possible extent.
+Our data is gathered from several sources, primarily including a cookbook developed by Tea, a member of our team, which will provide a significant portion of our fitness recipe data.
+Additionally, we reference three websites: https://joyfoodsunshine.com/, https://www.delish.com/cooking/, and https://www.allrecipes.com/, which serve as our sources for both regular and fitness recipes.
+This diverse approach will enhance the versatility of our model.
+Our goal is to ensure that it can effectively process new and unseen data to the greatest extent possible.
 </br>

 ![Dataset Sample](media/dataset.png)